danchanka/docusaurustest/docs/Development_manual_.md

 To install the plug-in, Intellij IDEA version 2017.1.6 or higher must be installed on the computer.

--   In the IDEA settings (File &gt; Settings), select Plugins &gt; Browse repositories, find the [lsFusion plugin](https://plugins.jetbrains.com/plugin/7601-lsfusion), click Install, and restart IDEA.
+-   In the IDEA settings (File > Settings), select Plugins > Browse repositories, find the [lsFusion plugin](https://plugins.jetbrains.com/plugin/7601-lsfusion), click Install, and restart IDEA.

 #### Installing an application server via IDE